Yoga Foundation Course Content

 - Realized the practice of yoga is an internal practice

-Within this unit you will be introduced to basic breathing which will help you to establish a natural easy breath and whilst you may think you already breathe well these techniques always help us to ensure we are breathing using the correct respiratory muscles and that we can remain relaxed and self-aware as we focus upon our breath.
+Within this unit you will be introduced to basic breathing, which will help you to establish a natural easy breath.
+Whilst you may think you already breathe well, these techniques always help us to ensure that we are breathing using the correct respiratory muscles and remaining relaxed and self-aware as we focus upon our breath.
 You will also begin to work with pranayama where you will learn several different pranayama techniques and how to work with ratios.
 And finally there will be time devoted to learning the bandhas and how to incorporate them within your pranayama practice.

 In these ways we are moving into the fourth limb of the eight-limbed path of Classical Yoga where we are now working with more subtle aspects of ourselves, i.e. prana, the breath and the mind.